-The subject property includes a 0.53-acre parcel, known in the Maryland State Department of Assessments and Taxation as Parcel 25, recorded by deed in the Prince George's County Land Records in Book 39469 page 417, dated April 25, 2017.
+- 1. The subdivision, as modified with conditions, meets the applicable legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
+Background-The subject property includes a 0.53-acre parcel, known in the Maryland State Department of Assessments and Taxation as Parcel 25, recorded by deed in the Prince George's County Land Records in Book 39469 page 417, dated April 25, 2017.
 The property is in the Neighborhood Activity Center (NAC) Zone.
-However, this application is being reviewed in accordance with the Prince George's County Zoning Ordinance and Prince George's County Subdivision Regulations, effective prior to April 1, 2022 (the "prior Zoning Ordinance" and "prior Subdivision Regulations") pursuant to Section 24-1903(a) of the Subdivision Regulations.
+However, this preliminary plan of subdivision (PPS) was reviewed in accordance with the Prince George's County Zoning Ordinance and Prince George's County Subdivision Regulations, effective prior to April 1, 2022 (the "prior Zoning" Ordinance" and "prior Subdivision Regulations"), pursuant to Section 24-1903(a) of the Subdivision Regulations.
 Under the prior Zoning Ordinance, approximately 0.3 acre of the property was within the prior Mixed Use-Infill (M-U-I) Zone and the remaining 0.23-acre property was within the prior Commercial Shopping Center (C-S-C) Zone.
 The site is subject to the 2010 Approved Central US 1 Corridor Sector Plan and Adopted Sectional Map Amendment (sector plan).
 Under the prior Zoning Ordinance, the entire property was overlaid by the prior Development District Overlay (D-D-O) Zone associated with the sector plan.
-The subject preliminary plan of subdivision (PPS) qualifies for review under the prior Zoning Ordinance and prior Subdivision Regulations because it meets the requirements of Section 24-1904 of the current Subdivision Regulations.
+The subject PPS qualifies for review under the prior Zoning Ordinance and prior Subdivision Regulations because it meets the requirements of Section 24-1904 of the current Subdivision Regulations.
 In accordance with Section 24-1904(a), a pre-application conference was held on October 6, 2023.
-In accordance with Section 24-1904(b), the applicant provided a statement of justification (SOI) explaining why they were requesting to use the prior regulations.
-In accordance with Section 24-1904(c) of the Subdivision Regulations, this PPS is supported by and subject to approved Certificate of Adequacy ADO-2023-061.
+In accordance with Section 24-1904(b), the applicant provided a statement of justification (SOJ) explaining why they were requesting to use the prior regulations.
+In accordance with Section 24-1904(c) of the Subdivision Regulations, this PPS is supported by and subject to approved Certificate of Adequacy ADQ-2023-061.

-The subject property is proposed to be subdivided into one parcel for development of 10 multifamily dwelling units.
-A PPS is required, pursuant to Section 24-107 of the prior Subdivision Regulations, because the proposed development consists of more than one single-family dwelling unit.
+The subject property is to be subdivided into one parcel for development of ten multifamily dwelling units.
+A PPS is required, pursuant to Section 24-107of the prior Subdivision Regulations, because the proposed development consists of more than one single-family dwelling unit.
 The property is currently developed with a single-family detached dwelling, which will be razed to allow the proposed development.
-The property fronts on Autoville Drive, from which one driveway is proposed to serve the site.
+The property fronts on Autoville Drive, from which one driveway is to serve the site.